eric-barch/betbot/README.md

   with logging data over time.
 - add odd histories to track changes over time in the database
 - create database class for arbs and log over time
+- open new pages automatically if they don't exist in the browser
+- open browser automatically if not open

 priority:
 - delete objects from sets when no longer relevant (complete for arbs)